bridgesense/dotfiles/README.md

 Emacs 24.4 or higher is preferred.

 Emacs has a huge performance advantage over Vi.
-This Emacs configuration includes the Evil package which emulates Vim's modal functionality.
-In Evil mode Emacs shares some of the same custom keybindings familiar the YADR package.
-Switching between Emacs and Evil mode can be done with C-z.
+This configuration includes the Evil package which emulates Vim's modal functionality.
+In Evil mode Emacs shares keybindings familiar to the YADR package.
+Switching between Emacs and Evil mode is done by C-z.
 There is inline documentation with live hints for ease of discovery.
 After entering Emacs just hit the leader key (,) to get started.
 Hit the leader key twice for a fuzzy command search.